 ExpressVPN is a great pick for streaming Amazon Prime Video, even leading our best VPN for streaming comparison.
 It can get into the service easily, though you may find you have to try a couple of servers.

-Still, it shouldn’t be long before you’re busy watching your favorite Prime show.
+Still, it shouldn’t be long before you’re busy watching your favorite Prime show, and if you own a Firestick, ExpressVPN is also our best VPN for Firestick.
 Plus, if you need to access it in another part of the world, ExpressVPN has servers in 94 countries.

 Its lightning-fast speeds mean you won’t be waiting on a loading screen, even in full HD or 4K resolution.
 You get unlimited bandwidth, too, so you can binge-watch to your heart’s content.